monade/ecs-deploy-cli/README.md

 # ECS Deploy CLI

-A CLI + DSL to simplify deployments on ECS.
+A CLI + DSL to simplify deployments on AWS [Elastic Container Service](https://aws.amazon.com/it/ecs/).

 It's partial, incomplete and unstable.
 Use it at your own risk.